University of the Philippines Film Institute: History

 The origins of the UPFI can be traced back to the UP Film Society, a precursor to the academic entity known as the UP Film Center (UPFC).
 When the UP Film Society developed into the UPFC and became a distinct university unit in 1976 under the UP President's Council on the Arts, the late poet and playwright Virginia R. Moreno became its founding director and the UPFC assumed the role of giving "instruction, research, and community extension work in film as art."
-On January 1, 1983, the UPFC was officially attached to the UP Institute of Mass Communication (renamed into College of Mass Communication in 1988) upon recommendation by the Committee to Review Academic Programs to attach research and extension centers to appropriate degree-granting university units.
+On January 1, 1983, the UPFC was officially attached to the UP Institute of Mass Communication (renamed into College of Mass Communication in 1988, then College of Media and Communication in 2025) upon recommendation by the Committee to Review Academic Programs to attach research and extension centers to appropriate degree-granting university units.
 In the UPFC's case, the Institute of Mass Communication became its parent unit.
 The policy was approved by the UP Board of Regents (BOR) and aimed to encourage interaction and close collaboration between the involved constituents in terms of teaching, research, and extension activities.

-In September 1993, a triad committee was formed to review the status of the UPFC's attachment to the College of Mass Communication (CMC) which apparently had not been effected.
+In September 1993, a triad committee was formed to review the status of the UPFC's attachment to the College of Media and Communication (abbreviated as CMC and formerly called College of Mass Communication until 2025) which apparently had not been effected.
 Chaired by Professor Merlin Magallona and with Professor Angela Sarile and Professor Efren Abaya as members, the committee was created by former UP President Emil Q. Javier in response to an inquiry by the late Senator Leticia Ramos-Shahani.
 In March 1994, the recommendation to unify the UPFC and the CMC's Department of Film and Audio-Visual Communication (DFAVC) was put forward by the committee.
-This was endorsed by President Javier to the BOR during its 1077th meeting on May 27, 1994 and was met with approval.
+This was endorsed by President Javier to the BOR during its 1077th meeting on May 27, 1994, and was met with approval.
 On July 28 or two months later, the BOR reconsidered in its 1079th meeting the implementation of its decision regarding the merger "in view of a proposal to make a 'Film Academy' out of the Film Center."
 The academy was initially proposed by UPFC's Founding Director Virginia Moreno and was called the Academy of Cinematic Arts and Technology (ACINETEC).
 Consequently, the discussion on merging the UPFC and DFAVC was postponed indefinitely.